pubkey/atomjsIDE/README.md

 5. (It will take about 15 minutes when it runs for the first time.)

 ## ( optional to start the container without root )
-6. usermod -a -G docker alice //replace alice with your username
+6. sudo usermod -a -G docker alice //replace alice with your username

 ## Plugins